-Don’t put to much pressure on yourself.
-It’s the first month of the year don’t vow to have everything sorted by the second month; beach ready, emotionally stable and financial sound.
+Don’t put too much pressure on yourself.
+If it’s the first day of a new goal, don’t vow to have everything sorted by the second day; beach ready, emotionally stable and financial sound.
 One thing at a time.
 Get to know yourself.
 Don’t be scared of yourself.
 Even though you might not like who you are.
 Don’t try to be someone else.
 Life is too short for that.
 Compare yourself to your own metric of success.
 Chart your progress against your own standard.
 Walk at your own pace.
 Don’t compare yourself to others we often don’t know their truth, especially on social media.

 Become your friend.
 You deserve that much.
 A good friend is invaluable.
 So don’t give yourself a hard time.
 Treat yourself with love.
 Tell yourself you are beautiful.
 Tell yourself you are enough.
 Tell yourself you are strong.
 You are love and have love to offer.
 Tell yourself it until you realise it is the truth.
 The past has gone.
 Leave it there.
 Yesterday is just a sketch of a moment the edges will smudge as time passes.
 Each day it will fade unless we choose to keep the sketch alive.
 Don’t give time to memories that only serve to keep you miserable.
 Each day is building towards something beautiful.
 Who knows what it will be.
 That is fun.
 That is freedom.
 That is sobriety.

 We were all born with inner love and joy.
 It just got lost in the cynicism of life.
-It still resides within.
+It still resides within us.
 We just have to accept that it was there before the halls of our memories became tarnished with the negative experiences of life.
 It’s time to start taking down the memories that keep us prisoner to a time that no longer serves.
 It is time to heal.
+The future begins today…